 One of the sources of passive income available to Pinoys is by investing in retail treasury bonds (RTB).
 But what is it?
 For many of us, particularly those who are just starting to learn about investing, it might be one of those things that are not particularly well-known.

-In this article, I’m going to talk about how the retail treasury bond is made available to anyone, why it can be an alternative way to earn extra from your savings, and the RTB offering by the government through the Premyo bond last December 2019.
+In this article, I’m going to talk about how the retail treasury bond is made available to anyone, why it can be an alternative way to earn extra from your savings, and the latest RTB offering by the government.

 What is an RTB?